renancaldas/scrapr/README.md

 `getHtmlViaRequest(url) `
 * url: string, required

 Makes a direct GET request to the url and returns a promise with a jQuery object ($).
-This is useful if the page does not use a SPA framework that process content after the page load.
+This is useful if the page does not use a SPA framework or updates the html content after the page load.
 ```
 var scrapr = require('scrapr.js');